 march madness

-The mad hatter’s question NEVER gets answered at the mad tea party, not by ALICE nor the march hare.
+The mad hatter’s question NEVER gets answered at the progressive tea party, not by ALICE nor the march hare.
 Yes, wonderland is full of unsolved riddles, supposes the POET, who came here quite by accident in alice’s pocket.
 Incidentally, said “poet” arrived in february, not march, anyway.

 Is this blog titled “poet in her pocket” OR “poem in yours”?
 It can all be QUITE confusing, considering the allusion to and illusion of mr. lewis carroll himself.
 Of course, ingesting pills is NOT necessary for living in a dormouse’s dream.
 You only need to use your imagination, dear, but sipping TEPID tea helps.